DZakh/rescript-schema/README.md

 # ReScript Struct

-A simple and composable tool to parse and serialize unknown data with transition to a convenient format.
+Parse and serialize unknown data with ability to describe migration to a convenient format.

-It has a declarative API, that allows to use **rescript-struct** as a building block for other tools, such as:
+It has declarative API allowing you to use **rescript-struct** as a building block for other tools, such as:

 - [ReScript JSON Schema](https://github.com/DZakh/rescript-json-schema) - Typesafe JSON schema for ReScript